rama1997/GiveUsAnA/docs/status.md

 ## Resources Used
 Resources that were used in our project includes a technique called Asynchronous Advantage Actor Critic (A3C) algorithm in Tensorflow.
 Originally used in an environment for the game DOOM, we are trying to implement it into our Malmo environment.
-Links and information about A3C can be found on our home pag
+Links and information about A3C can be found on our home page.